 An estimated 14.7 million adults worldwide have earned GED credentials since 1949.

-the 2002 series, and the current series released in 2002.
+the 2002 series, and the current series released in 2014.
 While the academic content areas in which candidates are assessed--English language arts (literature/reading), social studies, science, and mathematics--have not changed, the priorities and assumptions by which proficiency in these priorities and assumptions by which proficiency in these areas is assessed have evolved.
 Since the

 here for information on obtaining duplicate diplomas or

 - read and interpret fiction and nonfiction from a variety of